15 Positive Morning Meditations To Start The Day Happy

 Scientists at the University of Cardiff Wales researched the effects of cosmetic botox injections on emotions .
 Their tests showed that people who have had botox injections that prevent them from being able to frown are actually happier than the average person.
 Conversely, fMRI studies conducted by scientists at the Technical University of Munich in Germany showed that people whose botox injections prevent them from smiling had much lower activity in the brain circuits involved in emotional processing and responses—in the amygdala, hypothalamus and parts of the brain stem.

-The simplest way how to be happy in the morning is just to breathe.
+The simplest way how to be happy in the morning is with meditative breathing.

 Breath is the stem of life.
 As the roots of a tree must connect with fertile soil in order for that tree to grow strong, so too must the human mind connect with the root of life, the breath, in order for the mind to grow.